icelmendiola22/SylviaPlus/README.md

             the log-in feature folder should contain the file for account handling, log-in page style, components, or other such files.

-assets folder - Contains images
+assets folder - Contains images and fonts

 styles folder - Contains styling that is used app-wide.
 This provides a single location for changing colors, themes,
                 styles used by multiple pages.

-routes folder - idk what this is for yet, but it seems important hehe.

 Enjoy!